 - Activity Intolerance related to fatigue and dyspnea

 - Set Goals: Set realistic and measurable goals for each nursing diagnosis.
-For example, a goal for a patient with Impaired Gas Exchange might be to maintain an oxygen saturation of 95% or greater.
+As an example, a goal for a patient with Impaired Gas Exchange might be to maintain an oxygen saturation of 95% or greater.

 Step 3: Planning Interventions